 Study of deciduous, evergreen, herbaceous, cultivars, and varieties that are available in today's market.
 Analysis, appraisal, and categorizing of plants based on attributes, uses, growth habits, and habitat.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): HRT113 or HRT121.
 Spring Only.

 Computer Landscape Design

 Study and practice with computer landscape design applications, to include computer-generated two-dimensional landscape plans and three-dimensional views of selected landscape areas, shading, colorization, and perspective drawings.
 Practice includes using design software to estimate, bid, and draft client proposals.
-3 Credits (1 Lecture - 6 Lab) Prerequisite(s): CSC110 and HRT225 or CSC124 and HRT225.
+3 Credits (1 Lecture - 6 Lab) Prerequisite(s): CSC124 and HRT225.
 Spring Only.

 The Art of Floral Design